pablos-here/nbiff/README.md

 After each change, restart `nbiff`:

-1. Click on the systray icon and `quit` it.
+1. Click on the systray icon and select the menu item `quit`.
 2. Start it:

 ```shell